minikin/blog-old/README.md

 #  This repository contains a list of projects of my blog.

-To find the desired project please select an appropriate branch or use menu.
+To find the desired project please select an appropriate folder.

 1. [Callbacks  with Swift]()